 Why you can trust TechRadar We spend hours testing every product or service we review, so you can be sure you’re buying the best.
 Find out more about how we test.

 One minute review

-And it does all of this without asking silly money in exchange.
-Oh, we know £1499 for a 55in screen isn’t anyone’s idea of a bargain, but equally we know you tend to get what you pay for where products like this are concerned – and the Samsung QN85A is proper value for money.
+It does all of this without asking silly money in exchange.
+Oh, we know $1599/£1499 for a 55-inch screen isn’t anyone’s idea of a bargain, but equally we know you tend to get what you pay for where products like this are concerned—and the Samsung QN85A is proper value for money.

-Customers in the United States should expect to pay $,1599 – the company’s American website is currently promising a $200 discount, but that offer is due to expire any moment now.
+The Samsung QN85A costs $1599 in the US.
+Although the company's US website regularly advertises this model as discounted.
 In the UK it launched at £1,799 but is now routinely available for £1499.
-Australian customers aren’t as yet able to enjoy any price-cutting or temporary discounts, and as such should brace themselves to spend around AU$2,999.
+Australian customers aren’t as yet able to enjoy any price-cutting or temporary discounts, and as such should brace themselves to spend AU$2,895.

 - Slim, unobtrusive design

 Are you expecting some kind of flight of fancy where the design of the Samsung is concerned, a tearing up of the rulebook?
 Hopefully not, because if you are you’re going to be disappointed.
 The Samsung QE55QN85A, in design terms at least, is absolutely by the book.

 It’s a big screen, surrounded by a small bezel, standing on a single (and quite hefty) foot that leaves plenty of room beneath the bottom of the screen for a soundbar.
 Line it up alongside any number of other new TVs and you’d be hard pressed to pick it out.

 HDR formats: HDR10, HDR10+, HLG

 That’s not a bad thing, though—the design of a television isn’t supposed to draw attention to itself.
 The 55-inch QN85A is a tidy 706 x 1227 x 27mm (hwd), with only a brief silver bezel containing that great big expanse of screen.